Li Yuqin: Biography

 They were shortly arrested by Soviet forces and sent to a prison in Changchun.
 Empress Wanrong was experiencing significant opium withdrawal symptoms at that time.
 Empress Wanrong died shortly in the same year before Li was released in 1946 and sent back home.
 She worked in a textile factory and in a library in Changchun, studying the works of Karl Marx and Vladimir Lenin.
 In 1955 she began visiting Puyi in prison.
-After applying to the Chinese authorities for a divorce, the government responded on her next prison visit by showing her to a room with a double bed and ordered her to reconcile with Puyi, and she said the couple obeyed the order.
+After applying to the Chinese authorities for a divorce, Li was shown into a room with a large bed on her fifth visit to Puyi.
+According to Li it was the leader of Puyi's unit who wanted to reform Puyi.

+Li said of Emperor Puyi: As an emperor, he brought a lot of disaster to the Chinese people and became a collaborator.
+But as a human being, he also suffered a lot of pain and misery much heavier than the common people's."